shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/creating-a-new-hugo-website-with-a-friend.md

 3. Clone that repository to your local machine.

 4. Publish your first plain text file as a GitHub Page.
 Done.
-Milestone achieved.
+Milestone achieved!

 5. Get distracted by learning PowerShell, Git, and NeoVim.
 Yah!